Creating an Effective Employee Handbook for Your Business

-While it's generally not required by law for employers to create and distribute employee handbooks, such a document can serve as a strong line of defense against legal actions brought against your business by an employee or a former employee.
+While it's generally not required by law for employers to create and distribute employee handbooks, such a document can serve as a communication tool and a strong line of defense against legal actions brought against your business by an employee or a former employee.
 Creating an employee handbook that reflects applicable local, state, and federal laws and regulations can also help you focus on productivity and worry less about issues that could negatively impact business operations.

 Key elements to consider including in an employee handbook